-Sergio Caredda is a Digital Knowmad, Rebel, Multipotentialite, HR Professional who believes in the Human side of HR.
+My name is Sergio Caredda and I define myself a Digital Knowmad, Rebel, Multipotentialite, HR Professional who believes in the human side of HR.
 This is me in a few words.

 My Personal Purpose is to always enable people to perform and thrive.

 Born in Nuoro (Sardinia, Italy) in 1976, I have been working for many years in the HR and Human Capital domains.
 I think of myself as an eclectic personality, born on the edge of the Y generation, with interests that span various areas of Human Knowledge.

 In 2014 I moved to Switzerland (where I am currently based), and am now the Global Digital Transformation Lead for VF Corporation, the leading global apparel conglomerate.
 In this role, I focus on the people side of transformation towards digital, an essential aspect of our company’s growth strategy.

 Before this assignment, I was Senior Director, HR Business Partner DTC EMEA.
 As such, I was responsible for the Retail and Direct to Consumer platform of VF across Europe, serving with my team more than 350 Owned and Operated Stores of the eight brands present in Europe: Timberland, Vans, The North Face, Kipling, Napapijri, Lee and Wrangler.

 Before this, I have been working for almost three years in Luxembourg for Deloitte, as Senior Manager Human Capital.
 During this period, I focused specifically on projects in the domain of HR Transformation, serving companies such as HSBC, Velux, Vestas, BGL, Sanofi etc.

 Before moving to Luxembourg, I have been Training and Development Manager at Diesel, where I’ve been exposed to numerous challenges spanning from Shopping Experience development to a global HR Transformation project, which included the implementation of PeopleSoft as the international HRIS.